awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 }
 ```

-The input parameter `Video` provides the video file name and the Amazon S3 bucket to retrieve it from\. `NotificationChannel` contains the Amazon Resource Name \(ARN\) of the Amazon SNS topic that Rekognition Video notifies when the video analysis request finishes\.
-The Amazon SNS topic must be in the same AWS region as the Rekognition Video endpoint that you're calling\. `NotificationChannel` also contains the ARN for a role that allows Rekognition Video to publish to the Amazon SNS topic\.
+The input parameter `Video` provides the video file name and the Amazon S3 bucket to retrieve it from\. `NotificationChannel` contains the Amazon Resource Name \(ARN\) of the Amazon SNS topic that Amazon Rekognition Video notifies when the video analysis request finishes\.
+The Amazon SNS topic must be in the same AWS region as the Amazon Rekognition Video endpoint that you're calling\. `NotificationChannel` also contains the ARN for a role that allows Amazon Rekognition Video to publish to the Amazon SNS topic\.
 You give Amazon Rekognition publishing permissions to your Amazon SNS topics by creating an IAM service role\.
-For more information, see [Configuring Rekognition Video](api-video-roles.md)\.
+For more information, see [Configuring Amazon Rekognition Video](api-video-roles.md)\.

 You can also specify an optional input parameter, `JobTag`, that allows you to identify the job in the completion status that's published to the Amazon SNS topic\.

 To prevent accidental duplication of analysis jobs, you can optionally provide an idempotent token, `ClientRequestToken`\.
 If you supply a value for `ClientRequestToken`, the `Start` operation returns the same `JobId` for multiple identical calls to the start operation, such as `StartLabelDetection`\.
 A `ClientRequestToken` token has a lifetime of 7 days\.
 After 7 days, you can reuse it\.
 If you reuse the token during the token lifetime, the following happens:
 + If you reuse the token with same `Start` operation and the same input parameters, the same `JobId` is returned\.
-The job is not performed again and Rekognition Video does not send a completion status to the registered Amazon SNS topic\.
+The job is not performed again and Amazon Rekognition Video does not send a completion status to the registered Amazon SNS topic\.
 + If you reuse the token with the same `Start` operation and a minor input parameter change, you get an `idempotentparametermismatchexception` \(HTTP status code: 400\) exception raised\.
 + If you reuse the token with a different `Start` operation, the operation succeeds\.

 The response to the `StartLabelDetection` operation is a job identifier \(`JobId`\)\.
-Use `JobId` to track requests and get the analysis results after Rekognition Video has published the completion status to the Amazon SNS topic\.
+Use `JobId` to track requests and get the analysis results after Amazon Rekognition Video has published the completion status to the Amazon SNS topic\.
 For example:

 ```
 {"JobId":"270c1cc5e1d0ea2fbc59d97cb69a72a5495da75851976b14a1784ca90fc180e3"}